CRModders/cosmic-mod-manager/docs/TASKS-LIST.md

 - [-] Fix project deletion
 - [-] Fix user deletion

+- [-] Modify downloads queue to count valid downloads instantly by save the download details in redis cache for an interval for validations of other downloads

 <!-- Later stuff -->
 - [-] Add custom redirect after login